DMVis/DMVis/documentation/columns/sumcolumn.md

 - Type: `string`
 - Default: `'Column'`

 Name of the column.
-Should contain the names of the attributes you're comparing.
-Could also contain weights.
+This should contain the names of the attributes you're comparing.
+It could also contain weights.

 ## Example usage